MattSonnati/where_is_the_french_silicon_valley/README.md

 Whishful thinking or reality?

-If you want to find out too, follow me in my (data)quest to factfully determine if France is really becoming a startup Nation, and if so which cities has the closest Startup Ecosystem to the original (Bay area) Silicon Valley, or simply put:
+If you want to find out too, follow me in my (data)quest to determine weither France is really becoming a startup Nation, and if so which cities has the closest Startup Ecosystem to the original (Bay area) Silicon Valley, or simply put:

 Where is the french Silicon Valley?